MischaMegens2/firstPage/README.md

 and it tries to derive `{{journalAbbreviation}}` from `{{publicationTitle}}`, by calling *Zotero.Cite.getAbbreviation()*.

-You can install the plugin by downloading the .xpi; then, in Zotero, selecting *Tools*&rarr;*Plugins* to open the Plugins Manager window;
+You can install the plugin by downloading [firstpage.xpi](https://github.com/MischaMegens2/firstPage/tree/main/firstpage.xpi) (using the 'Download raw file' button);
+then, in Zotero, select *Tools*&rarr;*Plugins* to open the Plugins Manager window;
-and drag-and-dropping the .xpi on it.
+and drag-and-drop the .xpi on it.